What Is PSTN?

 PSTN Alternatives

 Unlike PSTN, which uses a network of wires to route calls, a VoIP phone uses only a DSL or cable modem connected to the internet.
-The voice signal is converted into a digital signal that reaches its destination via the internet.
+The voice signal is converted into a digital voice signal that reaches its destination via the internet.
 However, if you dial a PSTN number from your VoIP, your call will be transmitted through an exchange.

 VoIP works for all types of calls, data transfers, and more.
 The PSTN uses circuit switching to connect calls.
 Business phone systems use digital packet switching.
 Digital switching is more efficient than circuit switching because data is sent and received as needed.
 A permanent connection isn’t maintained for the entire duration of the call.